 Tax Filing Forms and Deadlines

-It’s worth noting that you do get a brief extension if April or March 15 falls on a weekend.
+It’s worth noting that you do get a brief extension if April or March 15 falls on a weekend or a federal holiday.
 Taxes will be due the following business day.

 Be prepared: you will spend a bit of time on this step in your tax filing preparation.
 That’s simply because this is the step that requires the most accuracy.